Madhesh-GitHub/InfowareTask/Googlemap Scraping Task/Readme.md

 # Google map scrapper

-This project lets us to give a key words in the input field of Flask page, Example: "App developers in India".
+This project lets us to give a key words in the input field of Flask page, e.g. "App developers in India".
 Then my scripts lets us to scrape top 20 companies name, contact and location details and then store them into a csv file.

 **Flask Application Setup:**
   Developed a Flask-based web application with a user-friendly interface to input keywords for Google Maps search.